esh6597/paper-drip-full/README.md

 # Thanks for checking out Paper Drip!

+Paper Drip aims to be an educational website about origami, with the ability for users to learn from tutorials, buy diagrams and post in forums to discuss this art form.

 This React SPA is a passion project about origami to help me better cement my understanding of MERN stack, Sass and more.
+This repository includes both client and API packages, but both are licensed identically below.

 Currently a work in progress; please check back soon!